Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 The question, at least on the surface, was simple - can we use AI to speed up the time consuming, manual process of looking through heterogeneous financial contract PDFs to pick out the values and terms for booking into our analytics platform, [Pomelo](https://www.wieldmore.com/pomelo)?

 This kind of problem is a great use case for LLMs / v(ision) LLMs as it leans into their strengths - understanding the context of a document.
-It is also something for which it would be extremely difficult if not impossible to program a robust manual routine - the variation in layout and content of the documents is just too vast.
+It is also something for which it would be extremely difficult, if not impossible, to program a robust manual routine - the variation in layout and content of the documents is just too vast.

 # Getting started